Get a Free Consultation

 After LASIK Surgery

-After surgery, you will be able to see although it will not be clear.
+After surgery, you can see, although it will not be clear.
 It may take 2 or 3 months for your vision to improve and for your eye to heal.
 2 days after the operation, your doctor will perform a re-examination and check the healing of the eye.
 Moreover, he also examines it for any signs of complications.

 You won’t be able to start applying makeup for a few weeks.
-Also, if you do contact sports, you will need to take a break for a few weeks.
+Also, if you do contact sports, you must take a break for a few weeks.
 Never deviate from your doctor’s advice about returning to your activities.

 With LASIK surgery, you can have 20/25 or 20/40 vision.
 In addition, you will be freed from dealing with glasses and lenses.
 More than 80% of patients undergoing the procedure do not need glasses or lenses.

-In an unusual situation, be sure to contact your doctor.
+In an unusual situation, please don't hesitate to contact your doctor.
 Our eyes are as delicate organs as they are complex.
 Never delay seeking help if you are experiencing symptoms other than the ordinary side effects your doctor has informed you of.